Code-Institute-Submissions/jltps-Covid19-tracker_MayResub/README.md

 ### Acknowledgements

-- To make Google Charts and Maps responsive to windows resize I used the code in [Flo's](https://flopreynat.com/blog/2015-09-08-make-google-charts-responsive) blog post
+- To make Google Charts and Maps responsive to window resizing I used the code in this [Flo's blog post](https://flopreynat.com/blog/2015-09-08-make-google-charts-responsive).
 - [Stack Overflow](https://pt.stackoverflow.com/) was used numerous times to better understand and implement code, especially with async await Javacript functions.